Stephanie Neuman

 Stephanie Neuman (October 30, 1931 - April 15, 2020) was an American political scientist specializing in international relations, comparative foreign policy, the international arms trade and Third World security.

-She was born on October 30, 1931 in New York City and died on April 15, 2020 in New York City.
+She was born on October 30, 1931, in New York City and died on April 15, 2020, in New York City.
 She taught at Columbia University in New York City.

 Life and work

 Stephanie Neuman was the daughter of Charles Glicksberg, a professor of English literature at Brooklyn College and of Dorothy Glicksberg, a teacher.
-She attended the Walden School, then studied at the Connecticut College for Women where she received a BA and at New York University where she earned an MA and a PhD in political science.
+She attended the Walden School, then studied at Connecticut College where she received a BA and at New York University where she earned an MA and a PhD in political science.